markhemans/nodejs-preparation/chapter3.md

-the entire node.js platform is almost entirely represented by the node binary executable below are (2) main starting points for node:
+the entire node.js platform is almost entirely represented by node binary executables. below are (2) main starting points for node: